sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 {'aeroplane', 'bicycle', 'bird', 'boat', 'bottle', 'bus', 'car', 'cat', 'chair', 'cow', 'diningtable', 'dog', 'horse', 'motorbike', 'person', 'pottedplant', 'sheep', 'sofa', 'train', 'tvmonitor'}
 ```

-Naturally, each image can contain one or more ground truth objects.
+Each image can contain one or more ground truth objects.

 Each object is represented by –